Capstone-Projects-2025-Spring/project-piggyback-learning-team-1/documentation/docs/requirements/user-use-case-descriptions.md

 ### Outcome 3 - User Skips Question
 *As a user, I want to skip this question after answering incorrectly before*
-1. User can opt to skip a question by pressing the "Skip Question" option after answering the question at least once
+1. User can opt to skip a question by pressing the "Skip Question" option after answering the question at least twice
 2. Explanation of the question is given
 3. Option button to continue the video pops up

-### Outcome 4 - Question Times Out
+### Use Case 5 (Optional) - User Answers an Object Detection Question
-*As a user, I did not answer this question in time*
+*As a user, I indicated in the Learning Experience that I wanted to also answer object detection questions*
-1. Video rewinds back to last checkpoint
+1. Video pauses automatically
-2. User receives hint about correct answer
-3. User answers question again, either repeating incorrect process or moving to correct process
+2. Question asks user to identify an object on screen by clicking on it
+3. Video does not play until question is answered or skipped
+4. User selects the answer by clicking on the screen or skipping the question

 ## After answering the question, the linear process resumes

-## Use Case 5 - User Continues the Video
+## Use Case 6 - User Continues the Video
 *As a user, I want to continue the video*
-1. Video resumes after pressing the continue button
+1. Video resumes after pressing the "Continue Watching" button
-2. Question process repeats every few minutes of video until end
+2. Question process repeats every few minutes of the video until end

-## Use Case 5 - User Reviews Session Recap
+## Use Case 7 - User Reviews Session Recap
 *As a user, I want to review my session metrics*
 1. Video ends and summury of session pops up including questons answered correctly, incorrectly, hints used, and total time
 2. Option to exit back to main menu is presented